May 24, 2025, 7:47 am | Read time: 3 minutes

 Dialogue Instead of Control

 Technical measures alone are not enough.
-Equally important is ongoing communication with the child.
-“Promote media literacy instead of just filtering” should be the guiding principle.
+Continuous communication with the child is equally important.
+The motto should be “promote media literacy instead of just filtering.”

-The Consumer Center of Rhineland-Palatinate emphasizes: Regular discussions about online dangers, jointly developed rules for usage, and decisions about apps and websites are essential for enabling children to handle digital media responsibly.
+The Consumer Center of Rhineland-Palatinate emphasizes: Regular discussions about online dangers, jointly developed rules for usage, and decisions about apps and websites are essential to enable children to handle digital media responsibly.

 With material from dpa